Blobfolio/blob-mimes/wp/readme.txt

 * [New] Integrate update support.

 == Upgrade Notice ==

+= 0.5.3-0 =
+The MIME database has been updated.

+= 0.5.2 =
+The plugin is now available in Spanish.

 = 0.5.1 =
 The MIME database has been updated to improve `XLSM` detection and the file upload debug tool has been cleaned up.